scrapy/scrapy/docs/intro/tutorial.rst

   is an instance of :class:`~scrapy.http.TextResponse` that holds the page content and has further helpful methods to handle it.

-  The :meth:`~scrapy.spiders.Spider.parse` method usually parses the response, extracting the scraped data as dicts and also finding new URLs to follow and creating new requests (:class:`~scrapy.http.Request`) from them.
+  The :meth:`~scrapy.spiders.Spider.parse` method usually parses the response: it extracts the scraped data as dicts, finds new URLs to follow and creates new requests (:class:`~scrapy.http.Request`) from them.

 How to run our spider
 ---------------------